About Google Photos

 So, how to share Google Photo albums privately with MultCloud's "Private Share"?

-Step 1: Sign up with your name and email.
+Sign up with your name and email.
 Then click "Create Account".
-You can also click "Try without signing up" to try it without your personal information.
+You can also authorize login directly with your Google and Facebook accounts.

-- If you want to add more clouds to MultCloud, simply repeat steps 2 and 3 above.
+- If you want to add more clouds to MultCloud, simply repeat step 2 above.

-- If you want to share photos from other cloud accounts, just click the cloud you added earlier in the "My Cloud Drives" list and select the folder you want to share.
+- If you want to share photos from other cloud accounts, such as share photos on iCloud, just click the cloud you added earlier in the "My Cloud Drives" list and select the folder you want to share.

-Step 4: Check the box in front of the folder.
-Then right-click and select "Share" or click Share in the upper menu bar.
+Check the box in front of the folder.
+Then right-click and select "Share" or click "Share" in the upper menu bar.

 - When you create a private share link, you will be given a random four-character password which you can also change at will.